GrantPedersen2/GrantPedersen2.github.io/ProjectImplementation/index.md

 ### Step 2.)
 Setup Virtual Box and Mount/Install the Ubuntu Disk And Start VM ###

 * Additional Resource To Help Install: <a href='https://itsfoss.com/install-linux-in-virtualbox/'>Here</a>

+* NOTE YOU MUST HAVE AT LEAST 20 - 25 GB OF MEMORY FOR YOUR HARD DRIVE!!!

 ### Step 3.)
 Open Terminal and Enter The Commands Below: ###